Debt-laden companies cashing in on ECB pledge

 Companies are already starting to cash in.
 EDP (EDP.LS), Italian bank Intesa (ISP.MI) and Spain's Santander (SAN.MC) are among those to have pushed through debt issues last month in the afterglow of ECB's pledge.

-"It is ... our view today that Europe is stronger and the market agrees," said Antonio Mexia, chief executive officer at EDP, one of the top 10 of most highly leveraged companies in the MSCI euro zone index.
+"It is ... our view today that Europe is stronger and the market agrees," said Antonio Mexia, chief executive officer at EDP, one of the top 10 of most highly leveraged companies in the MSCI euro zone index .MIEM00000PEU.

 The utility last month became the first Portuguese company to tap international debt markets in over a year, borrowing 750 million euros in a bond issue that was ten times oversubscribed and even cost less than the 5.875 percent demanded by investors 18 months ago, soon after the country had sought international aid.